Affiliate links on SoundGuys may earn us a commission. Learn more.

 What you should know before you buy expensive headphones

-Before spending your hard-earned cash there are some things you should be aware of.
-After all, $1,000 is a lot of money and if you’re going to dive into the world of high-end audio, then you should know some of the basics.
+Before spending your hard-earned cash, there are some things you should be aware of.
+After all, $1,000 is a lot of money, and if you’re going to dive into the world of high-end audio, then you should know some of the basics.

 Do expensive headphones sound different from cheap ones?

 No, do not waste time burning in your headphones.
 As you start going down the rabbit hole of high-end audio, you might see people talking about something called burn-in.
 It basically equates to the idea of breaking in a new pair of shoes.
-Luckily, burn in isn’t a thing.
+Luckily, burn-in isn’t a thing.
 So don’t waste your time burning in your investment and skip right to the part where you can enjoy your new headphones.

 Do you need an amp and DAC?

-The answer to this is going to vary case by case and depends on what your source is, but for the most part, the answer is no. That’s not to say that the answer is always going to be no. For example, the famous Sennheiser HD800 headphones have an impedance of 300Ω so good luck trying to power those without an amp.
+The answer to this is going to vary case by case and depends on what your source is, but for the most part, the answer is no. That’s not to say that the answer is always going to be no. For example, the famous Sennheiser HD800 headphones have an impedance of 300Ω, so good luck trying to power those without an amp.
 Even the Grado headphones are only 32Ω which is in the range most smartphones can handle.
 If you want to really dig into this topic, check out two great explainer pieces about when you do and don’t need an amp or DAC.
-But if you’re pressed for time we’ll go over the basics here.
+But if you’re pressed for time, we’ll go over the basics here.

-When you hear someone talk about “driving” a certain pair of headphones, what they’re referring to is its impedance, or its ability to resist a current.
+When you hear someone talk about “driving” a certain pair of headphones, what they’re referring to is its impedance or its ability to resist a current.
 Most manufacturers will state this number in the specifications.
 If your headphones have an impedance of around 32Ω or less, chances are the average smartphone can sufficiently power them.
 The Beyerdynamic Amiron Wireless has an impedance of 32Ω when wired, so an amp isn’t necessary with them.
 Even the HiFiMan HE400i (35Ω), our bang-for-your-buck pick as the best headphones under $1,000, should be fine without an amp.
 Of course, if you read the full explainer, you know that impedance is only half the equation.
 You’ll also need to know the sensitivity of the headphones to determine if you really need an amp, but a quick glance at the impedance will usually let you know if you need to dig deeper.

 Is wireless as good as wired?

-Bluetooth and wireless audio has come a long way in the last few years, but if your main concern is sound quality then the answer here is simple.
+Bluetooth and wireless audio have come a long way in the last few years, but if your main concern is sound quality, then the answer here is simple.
 No, wireless audio is not as good as wired.
 That said, it’s important to understand why.
 And even more important is to know that chances are, you’re not going to hear the difference anyway.
 Wireless audio isn’t bad by any means.
 It’s just not as good as a wired connection on a technical level.
 While the Amiron wireless that made this list is a phenomenal pair of headphones, an audio cable is currently the best way to go.

 This has to do mainly with the amount of data that can be transferred over Bluetooth from your source device to your headphones.
 The technology is getting better every year, but at the time of this article, it just can’t beat a reliable wired connection.